dcunited001/skiima/README.md

+## First Gem
-First Gem, So Be Nice!
+So Be Nice!

+Very early version, still designing everything
+Check out my project Skate for a idea of what it does